Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Architecture.md

     class InputManager manager;
 ```

-The low-level Input System code processes and interprets the memory from the event stream that the native backend provides, and dispatches individual events.
+The low-level Input System code processes and interprets the memory from the event stream that the built-in back end provides, and dispatches individual events.

-The Input System creates Device representations for any newly discovered Device in the event stream.
-The low-level code sees a Device as a block of raw, unmanaged memory.
-If it receives a state event for a Device, it writes the data from the state event into the Device's [state representation](control-state.md) in memory, so that the state always contains an up-to-date representation of the Device and all its Controls.
+When the Input System discovers a device in the event stream, it creates a device representation for it.
+The low-level code sees a device as a block of raw, unmanaged memory.
+When the low-level code receives a state event for a device, it writes the data from the state event into the device's [state representation](control-state.md) in memory.
+This means that the state always contains an up-to-date representation of the device and all its controls.

-The low-level system code also contains structs which describe the data layout of commonly known Devices.
+The low-level system code also contains structs that describe the data layout of commonly known devices.

 # Input System (high-level)